js-just/_just/website/docs/getting-started.md

 ---
 ### Pro installation
 - Create or modify your `.github/workflows/github_pages_workflow_name.yml`:
-Make sure that permissions are allowing to write pages and id-token, and does not allowing to write contents.
+Make sure that permissions allow writing `pages` and `id-token`, but do not allow writing `contents`, only read.
 ```yml
 permissions:
   contents: read